dgis/emu42android/ReadMe.txt

 TODO

+- Try to include the KML files without the ROMs.
 - To have the LCD part stick to the screen when swiping the 2 calc parts (Vincent Weber).
     * Need to refresh the layout after a change from manual to auto (and may be after a screen rotation).
 - Sometimes, the calculator seems to lag and finally freeze.